nikhilshinde95/StudentApplication/README.md

 Features :

-View a list of student.
+      1] View a list of student.

-Add new student to the database.
+      2] Add new student to the database.

-Update existing student information.
+      3] Update existing student information.

-Delete student from the database.
+      4] Delete student from the database.

 Technologies Used :

+      1] Core Java

-Spring Boot
+      2] Spring Boot

-Postgres
+      3] Postgres

-Lombok
+      4] Lombok

 Student Application Database and Postman API Screens :